SocialSaturdayCoding/Apos-Cli/README.md

 ## This project is still work in progress and pre alpha.
 Features change frequently.
-Therefore a popper README follow in a later stage of the project.
+Therefore a proper README follow in a later stage of the project.